 Gap dates cannot overlap any other reference dates.
 A gap reference explains what an applicant was doing and where they were during a period or periods of more than 28 days between other references.
-Only after you have received and verified the dates on all other references can you determine the exact duration of the gap period or periods.
+Time saving tip - Only after you have received and verified the dates on all other references can you determine the exact duration of the gap period or periods.
 You will add the start and end dates of any gap period (day/month/year) to the reference prior to sending to the potential gap referee so that they know exactly which period or periods they are covering.
+It is not the referee who completes the dates to be covered (gap reference only).